jackfranklin/dotfiles/README.md

 ~/dotfiles/git/gitignore_global => ~/.gitignore_global
 ...and so on
 ```
+# Credit

+Most of the ZSH prompt was taken from: http://www.anishathalye.com/2015/02/07/an-asynchronous-shell-prompt/

 # Installing

 - Swap your shell to ZSH (System Prefs -> Users -> Right Click on 'Advanced Settings' -> select ZSH from dropdown).